-Project Blue Book
+5. Project Blue Book

 If you don’t already know, then you probably don’t have the clearance.
-But for the sake of disclosure… Project Blue Book was the code name for the US Air Force investigations into UFO sightings.
+But for the sake of disclosure, Project Blue Book was the code name for the US Air Force investigations into UFO sightings.
 But you didn’t hear that from us.

 They may have been known earlier for their unofficial slogan “Don’t be evil,” but that doesn’t mean Google doesn’t have a secret lair.
-At the company’s secret “X” Lab, projects like the Self-Driving Car and Google Glass are built under the cloak and veil secrecy deserved of its uber-mysterious name.
+At the company’s secret “X” Lab, projects like the Self-Driving Car and Google Glass are built under the cloak and veil of secrecy deserved by its uber-mysterious name.

-The code name for a covert US Air Force mission to Laos during the Vietnam War to supply line crew technicians.
+The code name for a covert US Air Force mission to Laos during the Vietnam War was to supply line crew technicians.
 Today, it’s the code name for a webpage that can no longer be found.
 Coincidence?

-One of the most famous projects of the last century, the Apollo program, was designed to land humans on the moon and bring them back home alive.
+One of the most famous projects of the last century, the Apollo program, was designed to land humans on the moon and bring them back alive.
 It’s the kind of story more told in myth, which is maybe why NASA (an acronym for National Aeronautics and Space Administration) went back to the Greeks.
 Apollo is associated with the Greek verb meaning to destroy.
 That may sound counterintuitive, but in Greek mythology Apollo, son of Zeus and Leto, twin of Artemis, was the god of prophecy, medicine, music, art, law, beauty and wisdom.
-I guess getting to the moon required all that and more.